jlimadev/aws-certification-cloud-practitioner-notes/notes/account-billing-support/README.md

 - Benefits of aggregated usage (use massive volumes of services generates discounts)
 - Shared (pooling) EC2 Reserved Instances for optimal savings.

+> AWS Organizations helps you to centrally manage billing; control access, compliance, and security; and share resources across your AWS accounts.
+Using AWS Organizations, you can automate account creation, create groups of accounts to reflect your business needs, and apply policies for these groups for governance.
+You can also simplify billing by setting up a single payment method for all of your AWS accounts.
+AWS Organizations is available to all AWS customers at no additional charge.

 ## Multi Account Strategies

 We have various modes to create accounts in AWS: